 Example: your system contains a bolt; its function is to keep two components together.
 The “failure mode” of this bolt is that it fails to keep these two components together; the two components can become loose or even fall apart.
 The effect will depend on the actual purpose of your device.
 The cause could be that the bolt is under designed or that it is not tightened, or other causes.
 Risk mitigation actions could be to use a safety factor when you design your bolt and/or to define a minimum tightening torque during assembly.

-Hazards Analysis is a “top-down” approach, meaning that you start (on the left side of the table) with high level, system wide hazards that can be posed by your device.
-ISO 14971 provides a list of example Hazards that you can use as a starting point.
+Hazard Analysis is a “top-down” approach, meaning that you start (on the left side of the table) with high level, system wide hazards that can be posed by your device.
+ISO 14971 provides a list of example Hazard that you can use as a starting point.
 You can also perform a functional analysis of your device and determine how it can fail to provide its functions.

 Example: pick “Heat”.
 The Hazard is that some surfaces of your device can overheat (or in case they can get too cold then freezing is the hazard).
 One Hazardous Situation is that someone can get in contact with these surfaces, resulting in burns (harm) of different severity.
 Potential causes could be that some internal electrical or mechanical components overheat.
 Risk mitigation actions will depend on the actual architecture of the system.